-UPDATED MARCH 4, 2025
+UPDATED JUNE 16, 2025

 In the world of consumer display technologies, the battle between LCD (Liquid Crystal Display), OLED (Organic Light Emitting Diode), and to a far lesser extent, direct view micro RGB LED (Red, Green, Blue Light-Emitting Diode) has been ongoing, each with its own strengths and weaknesses.

-For outdoor advertising applications OLEDs are not a viable technology due to their relatively low APL (average picture level brightness … < 1000 nits), relatively high specular (mirror) reflection, and susceptibility to irreversible image sticking, image burn-in, and image retention when displaying relatively static images (i.e., ads).
+For outdoor advertising applications OLEDs are not a viable technology due to their relatively low APL (average picture level brightness … < 1000 nits), relatively high specular (mirror) reflection, and susceptibility to irreversible image sticking, image burn-in, or image retention when displaying relatively static images (i.e., ads).

 About MRI